-Did you know that our skin renews itself naturally every 28 days?
-With age, this process slows down and dead cells build up on the skin, which can result in a dull complexion.
+Did you know that your skin renews itself naturally every 28 days?
+But as you age, this process starts to slow.
+And when old skin cells build up, it can result in a rough, dull complexion.

-But don’t fret — there’s a solution!
-Exfoliating allows you to compensate for the slowing down of your skin’s cell turnover, and restore its vitality and radiance.
-Learn everything you need to know on how to exfoliate your face and body:
+Fortunately, there’s a simple solution.
+Exfoliating allows you to make up for the slow down in your skin’s cell turnover, restoring its radiance.
+Ready to find out everything you need to know about how to exfoliate your face?

 Table of Contents

 - 3 How to exfoliate your face, step by step

 - 3.1 Before you start: Choose the right exfoliant for your skin type or concern